 Our Core Principles

 Every five years, the Office of Internal Audit undergoes an external quality assessment in accordance with IIA standards.
-The office received the highest possible rating from the IIA review teams during both the 2011 and 2006 assessments.
+The office received the highest possible rating from the IIA review teams during our 2016, 2011, and 2006 assessments.

 The Office of Internal Audit and Management Advisory Services applies and upholds the following principles: